paranoidandroid2124/DualPipe/README.md

 # DualPipe

-DualPipe is an innovative bidirectional pipeline parallism algorithm introduced in the [DeepSeek-V3 Technical Report](https://arxiv.org/pdf/2412.19437).
+DualPipe is an innovative bidirectional pipeline parallelism algorithm introduced in the [DeepSeek-V3 Technical Report](https://arxiv.org/pdf/2412.19437).
 It achieves full overlap of forward and backward computation-communication phases, also reducing pipeline bubbles.
 For detailed information on computation-communication overlap, please refer to the [profile data](https://github.com/deepseek-ai/profile-data).

 ### Schedules